kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D58
 I had a job interview yesterday for a Front End position, It was a pretty good experience and it felt very natural.
 I just need to wait for results (there are several steps).

+### R2D59
+I stopped updating my #100DaysOfCode progress recently because I've been working only on translations, but those translation are code related.
+So...
+I'm safe right?
+Just going over the basics.